Pros & Cons of Star Citizen Alpha Stage Backing

 State of Multiplayer

 Players looking for a fun game to have solid play sessions with should look elsewhere.
-The "Alpha" word in Star Citizen is important.
+The "Alpha" word in Star Citizen Alpha is important.

 This video explains some of the major development pillars still to come.